-Evidently "fake news" is nothing new, Abraham Lincoln faced the same issue too.
-In fact, it came up during his fifth debate with Stephen Douglas in their series of famous "Great Debates" for a U.S. Senate seat in 1858.
-Back then, Lincoln called it "forgery".
+This practice is evident during his fifth debate with Stephen Douglas in their famous "Great Debates" for a U.S. Senate seat in 1858.

-At Galesburg, Illinois that day, Senator Douglas spoke first.
-At one point in his presentation, Douglas, in an attempt to label Lincoln as an "extreme abolitionist" read a set of resolutions supposedly passed four years previously in 1854 by a convention held in Springfield against the admission of Nebraska as a slave state.
+That day in Galesburg, Illinois, Senator Douglas spoke first.
+At one point in his presentation, Douglas, in an attempt to falsely portray Lincoln as an "extreme abolitionist", read a set of resolutions supposedly passed four years previously in 1854 by a convention held in Springfield against the admission of Nebraska as a slave state.
 These so-called "resolutions" were published in a Springfield newspaper a few days after the convention.

 Lincoln was scrupulously honest - an unusual virtue for a politician then (or now).
 So rather than just blatantly accuse Douglas of writing this fake news and leave it at that, Lincoln actually built a "case" for his charge.